-There are issues but occasional advantages to either Radiotherapy or Radiation treatment, however there can be long term consequences to these treatments.
-People with NF2 can have unique issues to these treatments, in comparison to people having Radiotherapy or Radiation Treatment for other reasons.(Please follow the link to understand advantages and disadvantages. )
+There are issues but occasional advantages to radiotherapy or radiation treatments, however, there can be long-term consequences to these treatments.
+People with NF2 can have unique issues to these treatments, in comparison to people having Radiotherapy or Radiation Treatment for other reasons.

 The lack of ability to treat all tumors with the primary treatment of surgery means a molecular treatment is likely the answer to the cure for NF2.
-As the MERLIN Protein is the reason for NF2 tumor growth, "Gene Therapy and other types of treatments where we actually restore normal MERLiN function seems to be a good way to restore all of these functions back to normal."[Asthagiri,2015]
+As the MERLIN Protein is the reason for NF2 tumor growth, "Gene Therapy and other types of treatments where we restore normal MERLiN function seem to be a good way to restore all of these functions back to normal."[Asthagiri,2015]